roccodallas/amazon_returns-orders_skill_for_claude/README.md

-# Amazon Returns & Orders — Claude Cowork Plugin
+# Amazon Returns & Orders — Claude Cowork Skill

 A Claude Cowork skill plugin that makes Amazon returns and order troubleshooting fast and hands-off.
 Tell Claude what you need, it handles the rest.